atgraphite/web3js-plugin/README.md

-# @atgraphite/web3-plugin

-A plugin for working with the Graphite transactions.
+# A plugin for working with the Graphite transactions

 ## Installation